Donaldcwl/browser-image-compression/README.md

                                 // Please check the Caveat part for details.
   onProgress: Function,         // optional, a function takes one progress argument (percentage from 0 to 100)
   useWebWorker: boolean,        // optional, use multi-thread web worker, fallback to run in main-thread (default: true)
+  libURL: string,               // optional, the libURL of this library for importing script in Web Worker (default: https://cdn.jsdelivr.net/npm/browser-image-compression/dist/browser-image-compression.js)
   preserveExif: boolean,        // optional, use preserve Exif metadata for JPEG image e.g., Camera model, Focal length, etc (default: false)

   signal: AbortSignal,          // options, to abort / cancel the compression